 Could I defer or postpone my payments?

 If you can't make your student loan payments because of a temporary financial hardship, you may be eligible for a deferment.
 A deferment allows you to temporarily postpone your monthly payments.
-If you have a subsidized Stafford Loan, the federal government will pay the interest for you during a period of deferment.
-For other loans, interest will accrue during deferments.

 2. Federal Direct Parent (PLUS) Loans

 The Parent Loan for Undergraduate Students (PLUS) may be obtained by parents to cover costs not already covered by their student’s financial aid package, up to the full cost of attendance.

 The U.S. Department of Education is the lender for Federal Direct PLUS Loans.

 There are no set limits for Direct PLUS Loans.
 The parent may not borrow more than the cost of the student’s education less any other financial aid received.
 The parent requests an amount on the Green River Direct PLUS Loan for Parents Worksheet and the Financial Aid Office will determine the actual amount that may be borrowed.

 The Department of Education makes the PLUS loan credit decision after a review of the parent’s credit report.

 The parent and the student must both be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements.

 The student must be a dependent student who is enrolled at least half-time (6 credits) at a school that participates in the Direct Loan Program.
 Generally, the student is considered dependent if he or she is under 24 years of age, has no dependents, and is not married, a veteran or a ward of the court.